MicrosoftDocs/AdaptiveCards/AdaptiveCards/display/libraries/NET-WPF.md

 # .NET WPF SDK

 As we described in [Getting Started](../GettingStarted.md) page, an Adaptive Card is a JSON-serialized card object model.
-To make it easy to manipulate the object model, you can use the .NET SDK to serialize to and from JSON.
+This library makes it easy to render that JSON into WPF UI that you can use within your app.

-> [!IMPORTANT]
-> **Breaking changes from v0.5**
->
-> 1. Package renamed `AdaptiveCards.Rendering.Wpf`
-> 1. Due to frequent name collisions with framework namespaces, all model types have been prefixed with "Adaptive".
-E.g., `TextBlock` is now `AdaptiveTextBlock`
-> 1. There have also been some schema changes from the v0.5 preview, which are [outlined here](https://github.com/Microsoft/AdaptiveCards/pull/633)

 ## NuGet install